kaltura/platform-install-packages/doc/rpm-chef-cluster-deployment.md

 **NFS Recipe**

-Add your mount point to the NFS recipe so each client that need access to it will be able to access. edit:`path/to/your-chef-repo/cookbooks/nfs/recipes/_common.rb` at the end of the file add:
+Add your mount point to the NFS recipe so each client that need access to it will be able to access.

+Edit:`path/to/your-chef-repo/cookbooks/nfs/recipes/_common.rb`

+At the end of the file add:
 ```
 mount "/opt/kaltura/web" do
   device "nfs.yourdomain.com:/opt/kaltura/web"